Basildon Hospital criticised over death of disabled woman

 When Miss Papalabropoulos went to the hospital after it was thought food had got into her lungs the doctors did not treat her condition, the report said.

-The trust which runs the hospital said it had made significant improvement to the care and treatment it provided.'An existence'
+The trust which runs the hospital said it had made significant improvement to the care and treatment it provided.

 The trust was criticised for allowing her to eat and drink, failing immediately to administer antibiotics and for not considering moving her to the "high dependency" unit.